KiranDatta16/AtliQ_Sales_Analytics/README.md

 This report provides a comprehensive breakdown of financial performance across global markets for Atliq Hardware.
 It elaborates on Profit & Loss (P&L) metrics to evaluate revenue, costs, and profitability in various regions.

-5. Top 10 Products by Net Sales Growth
+5. Top 10 Products by Net Sales Growth%  (

 --------------------------------------------------------------